garrandall/popular-music-data/tracks/always-be-my-baby-david-cook.md

 You'll always be a part of me
 I'm part of you indefinitely
 Girl don't you know you can't escape me
-Ooh darling cause you'll always be my baby
+Ohdarling cause you'll always be my baby
 And we'll linger on
 Time can't erase a feeling this strong
 No way you're never gonna shake me
-Ooh darling cause you'll always be my baby
+Ohdarling cause you'll always be my baby

 I know that you'll be back girl
-When your days and your nights get a little bit colder oooohhh I know that, you'll be right back, babe
+When your days and your nights get a little bit colder oh I know that, you'll be right back, babe
-Ooooh! baby believe me it's only a matter of time
+Oh! baby believe me it's only a matter of time

 You'll always be a part of me
 I'm part of you indefinitely
 Girl don't you know you can't escape me
-Ooh darling cause you'll always be my baby
+Ohdarling cause you'll always be my baby
 And we'll linger on
 Time can't erase a feeling this strong
 No way you're never gonna shake me
-Ooh darling cause you'll always be my my baby....
+Ohdarling cause you'll always be my my baby...

 You'll always be a part of me (you will always be)
 I'm part of you indefinitely
 Girl don't you know you can't escape me
-Ooh darling cause you'll always be my baby
+Ohdarling cause you'll always be my baby
-And we'll linger on (we will linger on....)
+And we'll linger on (we will linger on...)
 Time can't erase a feeling this strong
 No way you're never gonna shake me
-Ooh darling cause you'll always be my baby
+Ohdarling cause you'll always be my baby

 Always be my baby